 The Captain Oldrey District Sports Park serves as the regional facility for netball and supports active football and rugby communities.
-Just over 40 per cent of the land parcel is mature Bangalay Sand Forest and there is strong support in the community to retain much of this vegetated area for other forms of recreation.
+Just over 40% of the land parcel is mature Bangalay Sand Forest and there is strong support in the community to retain much of this vegetated area as green space and for other forms of recreation.